UPDATE (28 Sep): You can now apply for this position! Details at https://www.abdnjobs.co.uk/vacancy/research-fellow-458195.html

-Anya Belz and I will soon start a project, ReproHum (EPSRC EP/V05645X/1), whose goal is to develop a framework for assessing the reproducibility of human evaluations of NLP systems, and ultimately to make such evaluations more reproducible.
+Anya Belz and I are starting a project, ReproHum (EPSRC EP/V05645X/1), whose goal is to develop a framework for assessing the reproducibility of human evaluations of NLP systems, and ultimately to make such evaluations more reproducible.
 I think this is a really exciting and important project; I’m a firm believer in human evaluations, but they need to be replicable!
-We will shortly be advertising for a research fellow to work on this project at Aberdeen, and I encourage anyone who is interested or wants more information to contact Anya (firstname.lastname@example.org) and me (email@example.com).
+We are looking for a research fellow to work on this project at Aberdeen, and I encourage anyone who is interested or wants more information to contact Anya (firstname.lastname@example.org) and me (email@example.com).

 Scientific evaluations need to be reproducible.
 There has been a lot of discussion over the past few years about reproducing metric-based evaluations of NLP systems.
 However, there has not been much discussion about reproducing human evaluations.
 These offer additional challenges; for example people are different, so rerunning an experiment with different human subjects is unlikely to give exactly the same outcome.

 The goal of ReproHum is to develop

 - a methodological framework for assessing reproducibility in human evaluations of NLP systems

 - a good understanding of reproducibility of current human evaluations of NLP systems

 - a set of recommendations and guidelines for enhancing reproducibility

 ReproHum builds on a shared task on reproducing evaluations of NLG systems, which will be presented at INLG 2021, as well as a systematic review of reproducibility which we presented at EACL 2021.
 In addition to extending these activities, ReproHum will conduct a structured multi-lab study where 20 partner labs reproduce a selected set of existing human evaluations.
 The multi-lab study will give us solid empirical data on reproducibility, which is the key to achieving our goals.